 Connect JSON to Power BI

-Just a few quick steps and you'll find all your JSON data in your favorite BI tool.
+Just a few quick steps and you'll all your JSON data in your favorite BI tool.